At Leighton Primary School we are following the programme of study as set out by the Department of Education (2014).

-Mathematics is important in everyday life and with this in mind at Leighton Primary children receive between 5 hours of math learning a week.
+Mathematics is important in everyday life and with this in mind at Leighton Primary children receive 5 hours of maths learning a week.
 It is important for us that children develop a positive and enthusiastic attitude towards mathematics that will stay with them throughout their lives.

 We are dedicated to making sure that all pupils master the key concepts of mathematics, appropriate for their level of ability, in order that they make progress and avoid gaps in their understanding which could become barriers to learning as they move through education.

 We aim to provide the pupils with a mathematics curriculum and high quality teaching to produce individuals who are numerate, independent, inquisitive, and enquiring.
 We aim to equip them with the skills to talk confidently about mathematics by convincing themselves or others that a conjecture is true.

 • Understand the value of a number and where it fits into the number system.

 • Know by heart number facts such as number bonds, multiplication tables, doubles and halves (appropriate to age).

 • Use what they know by heart to solve calculations mentally.

 • Calculate accurately and efficiently, both mentally and in writing and paper, drawing on a range of calculation strategies.

 • Solve routine and non-routine problems including breaking them down into simpler steps.